acgd-webdev-4/icons/README.md

 - Export the icons as SVGs, following our standard export procedure.
 - Drop all the icons into Spritebot and save them as a single sprite sheet.
 - **Put the sprite sheet in your `images` folder named exactly `icons.svg`—Patternbot will do everything else**.
+- *Your logo is not an icon—it’s already done, inside the `logo.svg` files.*

 ---